The Color of Money

 The Color of Money is a 1986 American sports drama film directed by Martin Scorsese.
 It is the sequel to the 1961 film The Hustler.
 Like the previous film, The Color of Money is based on a novel by Walter Tevis.

 The film stars Paul Newman reprising his role as "Fast Eddie" Felson, for which he won the Academy Award for Best Actor.
 The film also stars Tom Cruise playing a pool hustler, and features Mary Elizabeth Mastrantonio as the girlfriend of Cruise's character.
 The plot follows the trio as they hustle pool halls and make their way to a nine-ball tournament in Atlantic City.
+The Color of Money was released by Buena Vista Distribution Co. on October 17, 1986.
 It received positive reviews from critics, though some considered it inferior as a sequel to The Hustler.

 Plot

 Former pro-pool player "Fast Eddie" Felson has given up the game and is now a successful liquor salesman in Chicago.
 However, he partners with pool players, including a hustler named Julian, who is outmatched at nine-ball by the young and charismatic Vincent Lauria.
 Recognizing Vincent's skill, and his girlfriend Carmen's inexperience at luring players to lose money, Eddie tells the couple of their excellent potential for hustling.

 Carmen visits Eddie alone to inquire about his interest in Vincent.
 Finding him working at Child World, Eddie invites Vincent to leave the next day for six weeks of hustling on the road, culminating in a nine-ball tournament in Atlantic City.
 Manipulating Vincent's insecurities about Carmen and giving him a valuable Balabushka cue stick, Eddie persuades him to accept his offer.
 Eddie's abrupt departure upsets Julian, as well as Eddie's girlfriend, Janelle.